-What Partners and Shareholders Should Know about Personal Exposure When Putting Their Business in Ch
+What Partners/Shareholders Should Know about Personal Exposure When Putting a Business in Chapter 11

 In many small and medium-sized businesses, one or more of the partners or shareholders—also called equity security or equity interest holders—manage the day-to-day operations of the business.
 In this capacity, the partner is an acting principal of the business and, as such, often incurs personal liability for some—but rarely all—of the business debts by way of personally guaranteed security and loan agreements, personally guaranteed SBA notes or co-signed leases.
 A partner can also be held personally liable for some business debts usually owing to government and taxing authorities by way of statute, for example personal assessment for business taxes and even employee wages in some instances.